University Overview

 1885 – First administration building built.
 In the spring of that year a tornado blew down much of the timber around Waleska, and this lumber was used to build the new structure.

-1884 – Reinhardt Academy opens with 12 students in a cabinet shop owned by Mr. M.P.
+1884 – Reinhardt Academy opens in a cabinet shop owned by Mr. M.P.
 Hollen near the present campus in January, and classes meet there for a year.
 The school is named for Reinhardt’s father.
 The first pupils range from elementary to college ages.
 Between 40 and 50 pupils enrolled in the first school.

 1883 – Captain A. M. Reinhardt and his brother-in-law, Mr. John J.A.
 Sharp, ask the conference of the Methodist Episcopal Church South in Dalton, Georgia, to provide a teacher and preacher for the children of Cherokee County.
 Reinhardt agreed to be personally responsible for the teacher’s salary.